open-data/ckanext-canada/README.rst

   ``'pilot_uuid'``
     correspongind UUID for this choice when importing pilot data

+  ``'subject_ids'``
+    topic_category choices only: this field contains a list of ids from the subject choices list that correspond to this topic_category choice

 ``'choices_by_pilot_uuid'``
   if ``'choices'`` exists then this will be a dict mapping pilot UUIDs to the choices dicts above